jaakkojulin/erd_analyzer/README.md

 erd_analyzer
 ====================

-Copyright (C) Jaakko Julin 2014
+Copyright (C) Jaakko Julin 2014-2020

-This program uses depthfiles created by erd_depth and performs simple operations on them (e.g. averaging over an depth interval) and creates plotfiles necessary to plot the depth profiles by gnuplot.
+This program uses depthfiles created by erd_depth and performs simple operations on them (e.g. averaging over an depth interval, calculation of statistical uncertainty) and creates plotfiles necessary to plot the depth profiles by gnuplot.
+Works on Linux and MacOS.

 INSTALLATION
 ---------------------